DanielLiamAnderson/hho-peaceman/README.md

 ## Licence ##

 This code is licenced under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/).
 If you use this code or parts of it for scientific publications, you are required to cite it as following:

 > An arbitrary order scheme on generic meshes for miscible displacements in porous media.
-D Anderson, J Droniou, *preprint*, http://arxiv.org/abs/1707.04038
+> Daniel Anderson, Jerome Droniou
+> *SIAM Journal on Scientific Computing*, 40 (4), B1020-B1054, 2018